Alston Yeong

 Prior to joining the firm, Alston graduated with an LLB (Hons) from Singapore Management University and has been with the firm’s Restructuring and Insolvency Practice Group since.

-Alston is fluent in English, Mandarin and Hokkien.
+Alston is fluent in English and Mandarin.

 • Advocate and Solicitor, Supreme Court of Singapore